samjamesobrien/trade_processor/README.md

 In the Procfile we honor these environment variables, overriding fields set in the .yml.

+Interestingly we cannot run arbitrary maven commands on Heroku, so everything that needs to be done such as db migration or configuring classes from environment variables is run automatically by the component itself.

 For the database, we have a modified getter which parses the Heroku environment variable if present and overrides our configuration.